ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 Now, you will need to pass in the credentials for the {{site.data.keyword.cos_full_notm}} instance you just created into your backend application.
 You will do this by binding the {{site.data.keyword.cos_short}} service to your application, which automatically adds credentials for a service to the environment variables for your application or job.

 1. Create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS` for ease of use in your application.
-The **bind** command creates a service credential in the service instance and from that initiaizes the environment variables of the application with the credentials. _Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` flag._
+The **bind** command creates a service credential in the service instance and from that initializes the environment variables of the application with the credentials. _Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` flag._
    ```sh
    ibmcloud code-engine application bind --name backend --service-instance $COS_INSTANCE_NAME --role Writer --prefix COS
    ```
    {: pre}

 2. You will also need to provide the application with your Bucket name where you want to store the text files, as well as your COS endpoint.
 Both of these were defined in an earlier step.
-The endppoint for us-south for the **Smart tier** is **s3.direct.us-south.cloud-object-storage.appdomain.cloud**.
+The endpoint for us-south for the **Smart tier** is **s3.direct.us-south.cloud-object-storage.appdomain.cloud**.

    Define a configmap to hold the bucket name and the endpoint as the information isn't sensitive.
 ConfigMaps are a Kubernetes object, which allows you to decouple configuration artifacts from image content to keep containerized applications portable.
 You could create this configmap from a file or from a key value pair -- for now we'll use a key value pair with the `--from-literal` flag.
 Verify that you captured these earlier and create the configmap:
    ```sh